 Scholarly comments on the Italian gender equality legislation adopted to transpose the European Gender Equality Directives of the '70 have been almost unanimous in lamenting a very low level of litigation.
 This figure is somehow surprising if we consider the high number of claims filed under Article 28 of the Workers' Statute, which, as previously mentioned, grants trade unions legal standing to act in cases of trade union discrimination.
 Such difference has been explained through the fact that, while under art.
 28 of the Workers' Statute, trade unions defend their own rights as collective organizations, equality rights are conceptualized in the Gender Equality Directives as individual rights, hence the low level of litigation based on these different grounds.
-This conclusion, however, is in same way contradicted by the huge volume of litigation on individual employment rights that has strongly relied on the support of trade union organizations.
+This conclusion, however, is in same way contradicted by the huge volume of litigation on individual

-A different account has been given in a well-known essay on multilevel gender equality litigation.
-First of all, it has been argued that, while the percentage of litigation on gender equality rights represents a small percentage of the overall litigation figures regarding labor law disputes (usually considerably high), the number of gender equality cases decided by Italian courts has been nonetheless significant.
-They went unnoticed by scholars for specific, path-dependent reasons.
-Legal doctrine did not pay much attention to antidiscrimination litigation, neither supported its strategic use before the European Court of Justice, because academics channeled their expertise and experience on legislative reform as a way to incorporate EU law within the Italian system.
-Secondly, in order to explain the comparatively lower litigation levels on gender equality, the author stresses the importance of mobilization efforts by actors interested in fighting discrimination.
-If we consider the role played by Italian trade unions organizations in this context, we could proceedings, enough discretion to decide that each party would have to pay its own attorney.
+&lt;sup>24 According to the original version of the relevant provision, the judge could deviate from the general rule in two different cases: a "split outcome" or the presence of a "good cause".
+The wording of the clause allowed judges, especially in employment and welfare proceedings, enough discretion to decide that each party would have to pay its own attorney.
 The provision was amended in 2005 requiring the judge to explicitly state in the decision the "good cause", in 2009 allowing the judge to derogate to the general rule only for "serious and exceptional reasons" and in 2014 only for "serious and exceptional reasons" related to the "absolute novelty of the issues" considered or an "overruling of precedents".
 Moreover, also the provision of the Law n.
 533/1973 (It.) providing that in disputes concerning social security benefits, the losing worker would not reimburse the costs of the social security agency, unless his/her claim was proved to be manifestly unfounded and frivolous, has been rewritten and an income eligibility requirement introduced.

-&lt;sup>1716 Legge 9 dicembre 1977, n.
+Legge 9 dicembre 1977, n.
 903, G.U.
 Dec.
 17, 1977, n.
-343 (lt.) and Legge 10 aprile 1991, n.
+343 (It.) and Legge 10 aprile 1991, n.
 125, G.U Apr.
 15, 1991, n.
-88 (lt.), now merged in Codice per le pari opportunità, Legge 11 aprile 2006, n.
+88 (It.), now merged in Codice per le pari opportunità, Legge 11 aprile 2006, n.
 198, G.U.
 May 31, 1991, n.
-125 (lt.).
+125 (It.).

-&lt;sup>1717 Dagmar Schieck, Enforcing (EU) Non-discrimination Law: Mutual Learning between British and Italian Labour Law?, 28 INT'L J. COMP.
+&lt;sup>26 Dagmar Schieck, Enforcing (EU) Non-discrimination Law: Mutual Learning between British and Italian Labour Law?, 28 INT'L J. COMP.
 LAB. & INDUS.
 REL.
 489 (2012).